mymonero/mymonero-android-js/README.md

 4. Install all required `node_modules` by executing `npm install`.

+5. Building for Android

+.6 npx cap copy

+7. npx cap  add android

+8. Open Android Studio — can be done from CLI by running “npx cap open android”

+9. In the new project, build and run it on an appropriate emulator

 ## Repo Contents Overview
 * Local, application source code is located in `local_modules/`.
 This includes bundled/static third-party "Vendor" libraries such as [EmojiOne](http://emojione.com).